davidhsingyuchen/clip-saver/README.md

 1. The `version` constant in `main.go` is bumped according to semantic versioning.
 1. A release corresponding to the updated version is cut manually via Github UI.

+## Other Notes

+I personally use [Sandboxie](https://sandboxie-plus.com/downloads/) to take screenshots on Netflix.
+I'm not affiliated with it in any way.